Friends of Grand Plaza

 What difference does this make to people?
 Put simply, Deb believes in a ‘fair go’ for all.
 In real time, this might mean helping someone to make an informed choice or working alongside them to help make positive changes in their life.
 Her motivation for becoming a policewoman was to truly help people, which is what she sets about doing to the best of her ability, every day.

-Faisel is another of the community’s quiet achievers.
-On top of running his Healthy Life store, the former Australia Day award recipient is committed to year-round fundraising
+Faisel is another of the community’s quiet achievers and the former Australia Day award recipient is committed to year-round fundraising

 for a raft of organisations and charities.
 As a (very) brief summary, Faisel donated over 50 handbags full of personal hygiene and toiletry products to Share the Dignity at the end of last year.
 Mission Possible, Rosie’s, Camp Quality and Sakina are all groups that Faisel has worked to support – not forgetting the countless families and households he assisted following the floods some years back.